onlyuser/sh/README.md

 About:
 ------

-sh is a collection of shell scripts used to maintain XLang.
+sh is a collection of handy shell scripts.

 **Currently, it includes the following:**